Relativistic mergers of compact binaries in clusters: The fingerprint of the spin: The formalism and its implementation

 Post-Newtonian theory can only be applied to the inspiral of the binary, but not to the actual merger and ringdown.
 We choose for up to 3.5PN order a cut-off distance of $5\,R_S$, with $R_S = 2 G (m_1 + m_2)/c^2$ the combined Schwarzschild radius \citep{YunesBerti2008}.
+For any instantaneous separation below this value, the pair is merged into one body.

 On the other hand, the newly formed compact object must have a mass and a velocity vector consistent with the conservation of linear momentum.
-Also, since we are treating spinning compact objects, all stars must have an initial spin vector.
+Also, since we are treating spinning compact objects, all BHs must have an initial spin vector.
 As we will see ahead, in section \ref{ch:toycode}, we use a fitting formula at the last integration step before merging the bodies, i.e. at a separation of $5\,R_S$, to assign a new spin value to the merged system following the prescription of \cite{RezzollaEtAl2008}.

 The work we present in this article should be envisaged as a first testing of the algorithm with a ``stress test'': Our goal is the integration of a large number of relativistic mergers in a stellar cluster.
 We achieve this, as we will see later, by setting initially the cluster in a relativistic stage with an extremely large central velocity dispersion.
-In order to maximise the number of mergers, we neglect the recoil of coalescing pairs, since merging stars with a very large recoiling velocity could leave the system.
+In order to maximise the number of mergers, we neglect the recoil of coalescing pairs, since merging BHs with a very large recoiling velocity could leave the system.
 However, a priori it is straightforward to implement a recipe for the gravitational recoil by following a similar fitting formula as in. e.g. the work of \cite{PollnetEtAl2007,LoustoEtAl10}.